anorris57/burger/README.md

 # burger
-* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.  * Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.  * Each burger in the waiting area also has a `Devour it!` button.
-When the user clicks it, the burger will move to the right side of the page.  * Your app will store every burger in a database, whether devoured or not.
+* Eat-Da-Burger! is a restaurant app that lets users orders burgers and input the names of burgers they'd like to eat.
+ * Each burger in the que also has a `Devour it!` button.
+When the user clicks it, the burger moves to the devoured que.
+ * If the user wants to devour(order) a burger that has already been made the user can restore the burger to the que and then devour it.
+ * Your app will store every burger in a database, whether devoured or not.